 Notwithstanding new management's success in substantially reducing costs and improving operations, the Debtors still faced significant challenges and dwindling liquidity.
-Recognizing these challenges might require a more comprehensive restructuring process, which in turn would be likely to involve extensive negotiations with creditors, the Debtors in the third quarter of 2023 began assembling a team of restructuring professionals to advise them during this process, including professionals from (i) Weil, Gotshal & Manges LLP, 8 as restructuring counsel, (ii) AlixPartners LLP, as financial advisor, and i.
+Recognizing these challenges might require a more comprehensive restructuring process, which in turn would be likely to involve extensive negotiations with creditors, the Debtors in the third quarter of 2023 began assembling a team of restructuring professionals to advise them during this process, including professionals from (i) Weil, Gotshal & Manges LLP, as restructuring counsel, (ii) AlixPartners LLP, as financial advisor, and (iii) Houlihan Lokey Capital, Inc., as investment banker.
+These professionals in turn engaged with an ad hoc group of first lien lenders represented by the law firm of Gibson Dunn & Crutcher LLP and their investment banker, Evercore Inc., (the i.
 The Side-Car Amendment

-&lt;sup>8 Weil, Gotshal & Manges LLP has represented the Debtors since April 2022 in connection with various corporate and shareholder activism matters.
+&lt;sup>12 Weil, Gotshal & Manges LLP has represented the Debtors since April 2022 in connection with various corporate and shareholder activism matters.
 In June 2023, the Debtors expanded their engagement of Weil to include advice in connection with the evaluation of various restructuring alternatives.